sul-cidr/mime-hai-seminar-slides/slides.md

 4 Peter: will return to show us some of the results obtained thus far

-5 Michael: will describe Implications for theater and performance studies
+5 Michael: will then share Implications for theater and performance studies

-Wtih that, I’ll ask Michael to come up now.
+With that, I’ll ask Michael to come up now.

 ---